Chiral kinetic theory with small mass corrections and quantum coherent states: Macroscopic variables of the system

 where we have also substituted $\tilde{v}^\alpha$ by $2u^\alpha-v_\chi^\alpha$.

 As we will see later, the scalar and pseudoscalar densities in the full theory are suppressed by a factor $1/E_q$ in comparison to the vector and axial functions.

-It is also instructive (and a good calculation check) to see that these functions remain invariant under RI transformations, as they are Lorentz scalars.
+It is also instructive (and a good check) to see that these functions remain invariant under RI transformations, as they are Lorentz scalars.
 In App.~\ref{app:typeIISigma} we focus on $\sigma(X)$ and its transformation under Type II up to ${\cal O}(1/E^3)$.
-We prove there that the scalar density is invariant.
+We prove there that the scalar density is invariant under this transformation.